Jane Jiggens (MBACP, MNCS Accred., Dip.Couns) - Willowside Counselling

 Training, qualifications & experience

 My training was integrative (CPCAB Level 4 Diploma), which means that I have studied a variety of counselling theories.
-I am an Accredited Registrant of the National Counselling Society and a registered member of the British Association for Counselling and Psychotherapy (BACP) and I work to their ethical guidelines.
+I am an Accredited Registrant of the National Counselling Society and a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I work to their ethical guidelines.

 I have worked in bereavement, HIV and with people who feel lost or just want to understand why they think, feel and behave the way that they do.

 At present I am also studying for my Foundation Degree In Counselling.

 Areas of counselling I deal with